 The shaving cream sensory sheet is a classic low-prep sensory activity that delivers color and tactile fun, fast.

-This is another productive way for kids to have a blast running their fingers through the cream, swirling colors, and scribbling shapes, which gives them a fresh spin on drawing.
+This is another productive way for kids to have a blast running their fingers through the shaving cream, swirling colors, and scribbling shapes, which gives them a fresh spin on drawing.

 The sensation of the soft, foamy surface is surprising and slightly squishy, which can be very soothing for toddlers.